EmberSherpa/ember-reactive-helpers/README.md

 ### `(r helper [arg1 arg2 ...])`

-Returns a function for a given helper and curry arguments to it.
+Returns a function for a given helper and curries arguments to it.

 ```hbs
 <Input @value={{this.value}}